NCIEVS/evsrestapi-client-SDK/doc/SPARQL.md

 ### PROBLEM: Bad Sparql

-Here is an example to demonstrate the error that occus when using an invalid sparql query.
+Here is an example to demonstrate the error that occurs when using an invalid sparql query.

 ```
 cat << EOF > query.txt